AndrewSimon/tf-files/README.md

 ## tf-files Install Instructions
 1. Change directory to the location you want your terraform plan to be, usually your home directory
-2. Using the git command-line, clone and checkout the 'dev' branch, which is newest:
+2. Using the git command-line, clone and checkout the 'workflow' branch, which is newest:

 ```
 git clone -b workflow https://github.com/AndrewSimon/tf-files